How are basal and squamous cell skin cancers found?

 Incisional and excisional biopsies: These types of biopsies are used if the doctor needs to look at deeper layers of the skin.
 The skin is numbed, and a scalpel is used to cut through the full thickness of the skin.
 A wedge of skin is removed and the edges are sewn back together.
 An incisional biopsy removes only part of the tumor.
 If the whole tumor is removed, it is called an excisional biopsy.

 All skin biopsy samples are sent to a lab, where they are looked at under a microscope by a pathologist (a doctor trained in looking at tissue samples to diagnose disease).

 Lymph node biopsy

-In rare cases when basal or squamous cell skin cancer spreads, it can go first to nearby lymph nodes, which are small, bean-shaped collections of immune cells.
-If the doctor feels the lymph nodes are too large or too firm a lymph node biopsy may be needed.
+In rare cases when basal or squamous cell skin cancer spreads, it can go first to nearby lymph nodes, which are small, bean-sized collections of immune cells.
+If the doctor feels the lymph nodes are too large or too firm, a lymph node biopsy may be needed.
 This is done to find out whether the cancer has spread from the skin to nearby lymph nodes.